bkocis/DRLND_Pr_2_Continuous_Control/report.md

 ### Context

-This project shows the approach to teach an agent to solve continuous space problem of the Reacher environment, where the actions can take any value, on contrary to a discrete action-state space.
-For this project the Deep Deterministic Policy Gradient methods was used.
+This project demonstrates an approach to solve continuous space problem on the example of the Reacher environment.
+In the continuos action space the agent can take an action with any value, contrary to a discrete action-state space.
+For this project the Deep Deterministic Policy Gradient methods was used as an algorithm to train the agent(s).

 #### Deep Deterministic Policy Gradient (DDPG)

-DDPG belong to the group of actor-critic methods.
-Actor-critic methods leverage the strengths of both policy-based and value-based methods.
+DDPG belongs to the group of actor-critic methods, which leverage the strengths of both policy-based and value-based methods.
 It uses a stochastic behaviour policy for exploration and uses an estimate deterministic target policy.

 The DDPG method relies on two networks: a “critic”, that estimates the value function or state-value, and an “actor” that updates the policy distribution in the direction suggested by the critic.
 The actor directly maps states to actions instead of returning a probability distribution across a discrete action space.

-The Policy Gradient method is the “actor” part of actor-critic method.

-Deterministig Policy Gradient
- "In the stochastic case, the policy gradient integrates over both state and action spaces, whereas in the deterministic case it only integrates over the state space."
-[Silver et al. (2014)](http://proceedings.mlr.press/v32/silver14.pdf)
+The actor represents the application of the Policy Gradient method.
+The DDPG uses deterministic policy gradients on contrary to stochastic policy methods: "In the stochastic case, the policy gradient integrates over both state and action spaces, whereas in the deterministic case it only integrates over the state space."
+[Silver et al. (2014)](http://proceedings.mlr.press/v32/silver14.pdf).

 ##### DDPG pseudo-algorithm
 After [Lillicrap et al. (2016)](https://arxiv.org/abs/1509.02971):